ASharpPen/Valheim.SpawnThat/Thunderstore/README.md

 Changelog:
 - v0.8.2:
 	- Added more helpful warning- and error messages for when configurations are incorrectly set up.
+	- Changed StopTouchingMyConfigs to be set to true by default when spawn_that.cfg is created.
+Due to the massive loading time impact of large config files.
 - v0.8.1:
 	- Additional error handling for conditions.
 Should help fix potential errors coming out of the newly added player conditions.
 - v0.8.0: